Etalert/Etalert-frontend/README.md

 - Choose the project or create one
 - On **Project Overview** tab, click on **Add app**
 - Create Apple App using app bundle ID from XCode then **Register**
-- Download GoogleService-Info.plist and put it at the root level of your project
+- Download GoogleService-Info.plist and put it at the folder /ios/Runner/ of your project
 ---

 ### Installation